2000 Marlboro 500

-The 2000 Marlboro 500 was a CART racing event scheduled for October 29, 2000 at California Speedway in Fontana, California, USA.
+The 2000 Marlboro 500 Presented By Toyota was a CART racing event scheduled for October 29, 2000 at California Speedway in Fontana, California, USA.
 Inclement weather, however, forced race officials to call a halt to the race and it was finished the next day.
 It was the final race of the FedEx Championship Series for the season.

 The race was won by Christian Fittipaldi, driving the #11 Kmart/Route 66 Newman/Haas Racing Lola-Ford.
 It was his second and final career victory in the CART series.

 Media coverage

 The race was carried on ESPN as part of its SpeedWorld series of motorsports coverage.
 Paul Page was the lap-by-lap commentator with Parker Johnstone as analyst.
 Gary Gerould, Jon Beekhuis, and Rick DeBruhl were on pit road.

 Background

 This was the first CART event at California Speedway since Greg Moore was killed in a major accident during the same race a year earlier.
 In the interim period, track management pulled up the grass along the backstretch and paved over the entire area.
 In addition, tire barriers were placed along the retaining wall where Moore's accident had occurred to protect from potential catastrophic damage.